st-levibarnes/connection_dev_spike/README.md

 * go back to command line and get container id: docker ps(look for image odoo:12)
 * docker exec -it <container id> bash
 * enter: odoo --stop-after-init --test-enable -d test -i connection_test_spike --test-tags connection_test_spike
+* when you all done you can recover resources by doing: docker-compose down --volumes

 ouput will contain something like: